 E3D hotends are the most popular hotends in the world - and the most 'cloned' ones, too.
-We use only genuine E3D parts manufactured in Great Britain - the quality is miles ahead of the atrocious Chinese clones.
-Our custom heat block is manufactured in the Czech Republic.
+We use only genuine E3D parts manufactured in Great Britain - the quality is miles ahead of the atrocious Chinese clones - and our own parts that we manufacture in the Czech Republic to our own quality standards.

-Parts of this guide are assimilated from E3D's instructions (the 'old' documentation) - since our HotEnd is 85% original E3D parts, it makes sense to ping back to the source.
+Parts of this guide are assimilated from E3D's instructions (the 'old' documentation).